ianand75/zro_sybil_icfa/clusters/cross-34-3302/proof.md

                 117

 A node represents cluster found on chain 'xxx' with it's size.
 An edge and its weight represents number of address overlap between two chains.

+# Behavioral Verification

+Can't verifify Behavior of the cluster.
+False Positive.